urbit/developers.urbit.org/content/guides/additional/software-distribution.md

 +++
-title = "Distributing Software" weight = 35
+title = "Software Distribution" weight = 98
 +++

 In this document we'll walk through an example of creating and publishing a desk that others can install.
 We'll create a simple "Hello World!" front-end with a "Hello" tile to launch it.
 For simplicity, the desk won't include an actual Gall agent, but we'll note everything necessary if there were one.